MFRM Program overview

 - Operational Risk

 The integrated Risk Management Project is a major research project involving a risk management issue that is relevant and of interest to financial institutions.
 Students will work closely with practicing risk management professionals, while receiving oversight from faculty mentors.
-They will present their findings to practitioners, fellow students and faculty in early February.
+They will present their findings to practitioners, fellow students and faculty at the end of the project.

 - Present the pros and cons of hedging FX exposure for a pension plan